 Just as a high quality print comes from a high-quality screen, the same is true for your film positive.
 A good film positive has a high opacity and light cannot be seen through the design when held to a light source.
 The edges are clean and sharp, free from any pixilation or softness.
 The film itself is blemish-free and clear (or milky, as with inkjet film), free of fingerprints, marks, and excessive dust.
 You can immediately tell if your screen will burn well or not, depending on those markers.
 If you find that your film does not meet up with these standards, take a look at your original art.
 Most of the issues stem from original low quality art, and can be fixed in your design program, but there are actions you can take to help boost the opacity of your film positives.
 Track the quality of each step in your process, as each element builds on itself.
 Good quality steps as you make a screen makes good quality prints later on.

 To preregister your films, lay the film down on the registration template, right side up so it is readable to you.
 You will burn the film so that the words or design is correct when looking at the design from the squeegee side of the screen.
 Each film should include registration marks at the top and bottom, or all four corners.
 Line these up with the marks on the registration template and put two pieces of tape, sticky side up, on the underside of the film at two ends.
-Then, take your dry emulsioned screen and lay it down on top of the registration template in the area designated for the screen.
+Then, take your dry, covered screen and lay it down on top of the registration template in the area designated for the screen.
 Make sure that you are in a light-safe environment, since you are still working with an unexposed screen.
 Rub the areas where you placed the tape to stick the film to the screen, then lift it up and repeat the process for each film in that design.
-By lining up your registration marks and screens in the same spot every time, each film should be located in the same spot on every screen when you burn them.
+By lining up the registration marks and screens in the same spot every time, each film should be located in the same spot on every screen when you burn them.

 Burning your screens is pretty simple.
-Place the emulsioned screen and taped design shirt-side down on the exposure table with the film facing the light.
+Place the coated screen and taped design shirt-side down on the exposure table with the film facing the light.
 If you have a vacuum exposure unit, close the seal and hit the vacuum button.
-Otherwise, place your screen filler and weight on top of the screen to create a positive contact between film, screen, and glass to prevent any light leaks from spreading around the edge of your design and ruining your nice, sharp burn.
+Otherwise, place your screen filler and weight on top of the screen to create a positive contact between film, screen, and glass to prevent any light leaks from spreading around the edge of your design and ruining the nice, sharp burn.
 Hit the UV light and expose the screen for the appropriate amount of time.

 First, remove the film positives and tape from your burned screen, then place it into your washout booth standing on one end.
 Give it a thorough rinse with low pressure water on both sides to start the process of breaking down the unexposed emulsion in the stencil area.
-Don’t leave it to sit too long like this; you only really need to rinse it once before starting to spray it out.
+Don’t leave it to sit too long like this, you only really need to rinse it once before starting to spray it out.
 Next, change your water to a higher pressure.
 Begin to spray the design going side to side, and moving down the screen.
-The emulsion that was uncured and covered by your film should rinse out, leaving open mesh where your design was.
+The emulsion that was uncured and covered by your film should rinse out, leaving open mesh where your design will appear.
 Once it’s completely cleared out, give the screen one more quick rinse to wash off any leftover emulsion slime.
 Don’t expose the screen to water for an unnecessarily long time, as it will eventually break down the emulsion and water-log your stencil.

 Some screens will require an additional step after washing out your design to boost their longevity.
-Shops using their screens for multiple print cycles, very long print runs, and those printing water based and discharge ink may choose to add an emulsion hardener to the screen after it has dried.
+Shops using their screens for multiple print cycles, long print runs, or printing water-based and discharge ink may choose to add an emulsion hardener to the screen after it has dried.
 This creates an even more durable emulsion stencil and prevents it from breaking down as quickly.